 Allowable Enrollment Changes

-With very limited exceptions, the Benefit Choice period is the only time changes may be made to these benefits, unless experiencing a qualifying event.
+The Benefit Choice period is the only time changes may be made to State plan benefits unless experiencing a qualifying event.
 In that case, the necessary changes may be made in conjunction with the qualifying event.
 All changes, unless noted, are made in NESSIE.
 The following changes can be made during Benefit Choice by selecting the link at the top of this page: